johncandie/dea/README.md

 </div>

 # DEA
 DEA is a multi-purpose Discord Bot mainly known for it's infamous Cash System with multiple subtleties referencing to the show Narcos, which inspired the creation of this masterpiece.
-You can get all the information related to commands by viewing the links below.
+You can get all the information related to commands by viewing the links below.This is a fork of the dea bot which can be found on vim2metas github.The code is old and broken.

 [Full documentation](https://vim2meta.github.io/dea/)